Category 3 Hurricane Bud heads north off Mexican coast

-MEXICO CITY (AP) — Hurricane Bud grew to Category 3 force off Mexico’s Pacific coast on Monday, but forecasters said it was likely to weaken before a possible brush with the resort-dotted southern tip of the Baja California peninsula late in the week.
+MEXICO CITY — Hurricane Bud grew to Category 3 force off Mexico’s Pacific coast on Monday, but forecasters said it was likely to weaken before a possible brush with the resort-dotted southern tip of the Baja California peninsula late in the week.

 The U.S. National Hurricane Center said Bud had maximum sustained winds of 120 mph (195 kph) Monday morning.
 It was centered about 265 miles (425 kilometers) south-southwest of Cabo Corrientes, Mexico, and was moving northwest at 7 mph (11 kph).